Pensacola Mom Collective Guide to the Fourth of July

 At Home

-Sometimes it’s far easier to wrangle your celebration in the backyard.
-Beyond the typical burger and BBQ, there are fun ways to involve the kiddos in planning and celebrating.
+Sometimes, it’s far easier to organize a backyard celebration.
+Beyond the typical burger and BBQ, there are fun ways to involve the kids in planning and celebrating.

 Party prep- Get the kids involved in making foods that are red, white, and blue.
 I will never turn my nose up at a good old-fashioned American flag cake!
 The classic vanilla icing with strawberries and blueberries is a great way to get little ones involved in the food preparation.
 Other options could be patriotic Rice Krispies treats (they make a special summer version of the cereal!), fruit salad, or even having them help decorate the table.